carfirst125/portfolio/collaborative_recommendation_system/README.md

 *Solution:*

-      - increase the resource
+      - increase the computing resource
-      - find another algorithm to find the nearest neighbors
+      - find another algorithm to find the nearest neighbors instead of kdtree
       - split large input files to smaller files (choose the suitable spliting method)

+ 2. Fair Normalization